I love making cookies with royal icing every holiday season. How incredible are these classic Christmas Cookies for our Christmas party!

 Classic Christmas Cookie Recipes

-Here is my sugar cookie recipe I have used many times.
+Below is my sugar cookie recipe that I have used many times.
 The Royal Icing recipe with meringue powder is great too.

 - 2 cups all-purpose flour (or gluten free 1 to 1 or measure to measure flour)